micro/services/price/README.md

-Get the price of anything
+Global prices index

 # Price Service

 Get the price of quite literally anything.
-Prices are defined by users.
-Feel free to contribute.
+Commodity prices are updated every 10-15 minutes.
+Add your own prices for anything not already indexed.